-- 1. Build awareness and education of visitors to the Reserve regarding kaimoana and the need to protect and preserve our natural resources and fisheries - 2.
-Archaeological sites: The WCDRB will develop and implement appropriate discovery protocols as part of any works proposed that may adversely affect any sites or items of Archaeological significance. - 3.
-Consult Patuharakeke on relevant signage for the Reserve in order to protect and preserve natural values - 4.
-To encourage participation with Patuharakeke on the Domain Board. - 5.
-Consult with Iwi to enhance the implementation of the Waipu Cove Recreational Reserve Landscape Plan developed by Dr D. Bergen and P. Quinland (2014)..
+- 1. Build awareness and education of visitors to the Reserve regarding kaimoana and the need to protect and preserve our natural resources and fisheries in conjunction with Patuharakeke Te Iwi Trust Board - 2.
+Archaeological sites: The WCDRB will develop and implement appropriate discovery protocols as part of any works proposed that may adversely affect any sites or items of Archaeological significance in conjunction with Patuharakeke Te Iwi Trust Board. - 3.
+Consult Patuharakeke Te Iwi Trust Board on relevant signage for the Reserve in order to protect and preserve natural values - 4.
+To provide for participation of Patuharakeke Te Iwi Trust Board on the Domain Board. - 5.
+Consult with Iwi to enhance the implementation of the Waipu Cove Recreational Reserve Landscape Plan developed by Dr D. Bergen and P. Quinland (2014).